Sale of a Property in Turkey

-Payments are usually done in the Title Deed Office, during the signature stage, using a blocked check to the name of the seller.
+Payments are usually made in the Title Deed Office during the signature stage, using a blocked check to the seller’s name.
 Bank transfer or partial or total cash payments can also be seen as payment methods.
 The most important factor in choosing the payment method is whether the sales price is to be registered in full or not.

-A blocked check is the most efficient and safe method to be preferred in this type of payment if the price is registered in full.
-If not, the declared amount can be paid via blocked check and the remaining balance amount can be paid in cash.
-The new Title Deed registered to the buyer’s name is to be printed and delivered by the officers within minutes.
+A blocked check is the most efficient and safe method for this type of payment if the price is registered in full.
+If not, the declared amount can be paid via blocked check, and the remaining balance amount can be paid in cash.
+The new Title Deed registered to the buyer’s name will be printed and delivered by the officers within minutes.

-Actually, all practices and procedures apply the same to both foreigners and Turkish natives for the sale of a property in Turkey, and the bureaucracy is pretty simple.
-Having a proper local guide such as a lawyer or real estate agent on your side will definitely make everything much smoother and simpler.
+All practices and procedures apply the same to both foreigners and Turkish natives for the sale of a property in Turkey, and the bureaucracy is pretty simple.
+Having a proper local guide such as a lawyer or real estate agent on your side will make everything much smoother and simpler.

 The most important factors are the price to be declared and the payment method, which can easily go as long as all parties are in good faith and have proper guidance.